insurgent-lab/ts-entity/README.md

 The library also provides a `Properties` type that returns the properties of your entity as an interface to enable proper type checking.

 #### Note about `Object` (or arrays of `Object`)
-If your entity has a nested object that is **not** represented by another entity, you can also use `@Type(Object)` to annotate that the object should simply be stored as is.
+If your entity has a nested object (or array of objects) that is **not** represented by another entity, you can also use `@Type(Object)` to annotate that the object should simply be stored as is.

 ### Encoding back to JSON